junxit/us-congress-bills-110/metadata.md

 - 2007-08-02 — Introduced in Senate
 - 2007-08-02 — Read twice and referred to the Committee on the Judiciary. (text of measure as introduced: CR S10796-10797)
 - 2007-08-02 — Sponsor introductory remarks on measure.
 (CR S10795-10796)
+- 2007-11-01 — Committee on the Judiciary.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2007-12-10 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+With written report No. 110-239.
+- 2007-12-10 — Committee on the Judiciary.
+Reported by Senator Leahy with an amendment in the nature of a substitute.
+With written report No. 110-239.
+- 2007-12-10 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 527.